xmartlabs/xmartlabs.github.io/_posts/2016-03-28-Debugging-an-Annotator-Processor-in-your-project.md

 ![Remote Run/Debug Configuration](/images/debug-annotator-processor/remote-configuration.png)

 Then you can debug this configuration with the IDE and it will automatically connect to the Gradle task, which will start running.
-After that it will work as an usual debugger, stopping in the set breakpoints and suspending the execution there.
+Afterwards, it will work as an usual debugger, stopping in the set breakpoints and suspending the execution there.

 ![Example of Annotation Processor being debugged](/images/debug-annotator-processor/example.png)